gsofter/solana-marketplace-herosNFT/README.md

-# Solana_Marketplace_HerosNFT
+# Solana_Marketplace_HeroesNFT

-The Heros NFT Marketplace Boilerplate project is designed to let users fork, customize, and deploy their own nft marketplace app to a custom domain, ultra fast.
+The Heroes NFT Marketplace Boilerplate project is designed to let users fork, customize, and deploy their own nft marketplace app to a custom domain, ultra fast.

-The Heros NFT Marketplace Boilerplate project is meant to be as simple and usable as possible, accessible to everyone from long-time crypto devs to junior React devs with a vague interest in NFTs.
+The Heroes NFT Marketplace Boilerplate project is meant to be as simple and usable as possible, accessible to everyone from long-time crypto devs to junior React devs with a vague interest in NFTs.
 Our goal is to empower users to create their own front ends to display, sell, and manage their NFTs as simply as possible by just updating a few styled components and following a well-documented process for setup and shipping.

 ## Getting Set Up